ferrous-systems/rust-exercises/exercise-book/src/cpp-interop.md

 2017-02-17
 ```

+Because there are 5 rows of data and a header row.

-2. Use `autocxx` to read `weather.csv` and report average temperature in June
+2. Use `autocxx` to read `weather.csv` and report average temperature in June:

 ```console
 1.1999999999999995